simplicitesoftware/docs/content/CTG_50_docs/CTG_60_core/LSN_80_adapter-code-examples/adapter-code-examples.md

 #### Example using conversion to standard Simplicit&eacute;&reg; XML

-Ths example is a simple CSV adapter (named `MyAdapter`) used for loading system parameters using XML integration APIs
+This example is a simple CSV adapter (named `MyAdapter`) used for loading system parameters using XML integration APIs

 The expected input format is `<system parameter name>;<system parameter value>[;<module name>]`, module is not mandatory in case of update.